MOST POPULAR DESTINATIONS (Kabul- Bamyan & Band e Amir- Ghazni- Kandahar- Herat- Mazar e Sharif & Balkh district)

 Day 11 Back to Kabul- Around

-A visit to the UNISCO Heritage Site, iconic Babur Garden built by the Mughal Emperor Babur Shah (1528 CE).
+After lunch in Kabul, a visit to the iconic Babur Garden built by the Mughal Emperor Babur Shah, 1528 CE.

 Breakfast, lunch and dinner